apache/pekko-management/docs/src/main/paradox/healthchecks.md

 with a single argument of type `ActorSystem.` A general type is used rather than a specific interface so that modules such as `pekko-cluster` can provide health checks without depending on Pekko management.

-Having access to the `ActorSystem` allows loading of any external resource via an Akka extension e.g. `Cluster` or a database connection.
+Having access to the `ActorSystem` allows loading of any external resource via a Pekko extension e.g. `Cluster` or a database connection.
 Health checks return a @scala[`Future`]@java[`CompletionStage`] so that an asynchronous action can be taken.

 Scala